‘It’s a choice not to act’ – Climate activist Mikaela Loach chats to us about how important real action is

 Anyone with an interest in sustainability is likely to have heard the name Mikaela Loach before… and if you haven’t, she’s probably to be found just a few clicks away on your Instagram explore page.
 A 23-year-old medical student at the University of Edinburgh (currently on sabbatical after finishing her fourth-year clinical placements) she uses her social media following to rally others in the fight against climate change.

-Recently announced as one of the speakers at this year’s SX21 – TheSustainabilitySummit.Earth, she’ll be joining some of the greatest minds in the industry to collaborate, share, learn and create.
-Hoping to pick her brains ahead of the event this September, I caught up with Mikaela to chat through some of the most pertinent environmental issues facing the world today.
+As one of the speakers at this year’s SX21 – TheSustainabilitySummit.Earth, she was joined some of the greatest minds in the industry to collaborate, share, learn and create.
+Here, Mikaela highlights the most pertinent environmental issues facing the world today.

 Where to start